Meatheads Burgers & Fries

-Meatheads Burgers & Fries (commonly referred to as Meatheads) is an American fast food retailer of high-end hamburgers and other related menu items based in Illinois.
+Meatheads Burgers & Fries (commonly referred to as Meatheads) was an American fast-casual retailer of high-end hamburgers and other related menu items based in Illinois.

 The company was founded by Tom Jednorowicz, formerly an executive at Potbelly Sandwich Works and Einstein Bros.
-Bagels.
+Bagels, and Doug Reichl, founder of Tartan Realty Group.
 Meatheads started in Bloomington, Illinois in 2007 and became a popular spot among students of Illinois State University and the popular young crowd.
-The company has since opened fourteen more locations in the Chicago area, first entering that market in 2009.
-As of October 2016, 17 locations are in operation, one of which is in Champaign, Illinois near the University of Illinois at Urbana–Champaign campus.
+The company went on to open fourteen more locations in the Chicago area, first entering that market in 2009.
+As of October 2016, 17 locations were in operation, one of which was in Champaign, Illinois near the University of Illinois at Urbana–Champaign campus.